 To get the most from your direct mail investment, keep these ideas in mind:

 - Know thyself!
 Pinpoint areas in which your practice lacks patient volume and determine the potential for growth.
 Create strategic goals based on your practice’s weaknesses and strengths.

 - Seek out resources.
 Read up on digital direct mail examples, types of direct mail and digital marketing, and other resources for direct mail.
 These references will help inform your own strategies.

 - Research, research, research.
 What segments of the population that aren’t utilizing a particular service are most likely to (1) have the need and/or the desire for it and (2) be most likely to obtain it?
 What type of patient does medical staff find most advantageous—both financially and personally?
 These types of questions will help you focus the scope of your campaign and achieve a greater ROI.

 - “Gogh” the extra mile.
 To put it simply, make it pretty.
-If your direct mail piece lacks visual appeal, it's likely headed straight from mailbox to trash can.
-Engage the recipient by serving your message upon an attractive platter.
+If your direct mail piece lacks visual appeal, it’s likely headed straight from mailbox to trash can.
+Engage the recipient by serving your message on an attractive platter.

 Read the full American Medical News article for more insightful tips.